Kitter/jenkins-configuration/README.rst

     - PLUGIN_CONFIG -> path the yml config file containing the desired plugin version names and versions to be installed prior to Jenkins initialization
     - CONTAINER_NAME -> name of the docker container that gets created
+    - AUTH_MECHANISM -> choice of method used to authenticate into the Jenkins server.
+Jenkins can only have one method configured.
+Currently supported methods include `saml` and `oauth`.

 This can be done by copying local_env.sample.sh, making the modifications you need, and running: